predatorray/kubectl-tmux-exec/README.md

 Please feel free to [open an issue](https://github.com/predatorray/kubectl-tmux-exec/issues/new) if you find any bug or have any suggestion.

 Alternatively, join the [Google Group](https://groups.google.com/g/kubectl-tmux-exec) and start a conversation.

+## Other plugins

+[kubectl-alias](https://github.com/predatorray/kubectl-alias): the missing alias command for kubectl.